Skip to Content

 • Blue – Parking lots

-You can access our New York state park interactive map via this link here.
+You can also access our New York state park interactive map via this link here.

 An example of the New York State Empire Pass

-If you are a frequent visitor to any NYS park, you should consider purchasing an Empire Pass.
+If you’re a frequent visitor to any NYS park, you should consider purchasing an Empire Pass.
 This wallet sized pass grants you unlimited day use vehicle entry to the New York state parks.

 Empire passes are available for 1 year, 3 years, 5 years or lifetime use.
 Just present your pass at the entrance station and your Empire Pass will waive the vehicle fee for day use entry.